 The 2014 Scheme contains two sections - the main section and the 50/50 section.
-The main difference between the two sections is that in the 50/50 section the amount of contributions to be deducted from the employee is half that due under the main section.
-The member accrues half the normal pension whilst in the 50/50 section.

-If a member who is paying extra pension contributions moves between the main and 50/50 sections, there could be an impact on the extra contributions they are paying.
-See section 9 for more information.

-If a member in the 50/50 section dies in service, the lump sum death grant will be calculated as if the member was in the main section of the Scheme.
-Any survivor benefits are also not affected by the member being in the 50/50 section.
+Apart from the potential impact on additional pension and AVC contracts, etc. of moving between the main and 50/50 sections (see section 9), the only difference between the two sections is that in the 50/50 section the amount of contributions to be deducted from the employee is half that due under the main section (and the member accrues half the normal pension whilst in the 50/50 section).
+However, if the member dies in service or retires with a Tier 1 or Tier 2 ill health pension whilst in the 50/50 section, the lump sum death grant (in the case of death in service) and the amount of ill health enhancement granted (in the case of ill health retirement) will be calculated as if the member was in the main section of the Scheme.
+Any survivor benefits payable following the member's death are also not affected by the member being in the 50/50 section.

-If a member in the 50/50 section retires with a Tier 1 or Tier 2 ill health pension, the amount of ill health enhancement granted will be calculated as if the member was in the main section of the Scheme

-Important: while an employee is in the 50/50 section, the employer contribution is still the normal full contribution rate, not half that rate.
+NB: Whilst an employee is in the 50/50 section the employer contribution is still the normal full contributions rate (not half)

-The employee may elect to move between the main and 50/50 sections of the Scheme any number of times.
-Each election takes effect from the next available pay period.
-For concurrent employments, the employee may elect to move between sections for any or all of the jobs they hold.
+The employee may elect to move between the main and 50/50 sections of the Scheme any number of times but each election only takes effect from the next available pay period.
+Note that for concurrent employments the employee may elect to move between sections for any or all of the jobs they hold.